-Operating Department Practitioners became the 13th profession the HPC regulates on 18th October 2004.
+Operating department practitioners became the 13th profession to be regulated by the HPC on 18th October 2004.
 In consequence HPC became responsible for the allegations that were previously being considered by the professional body (the Association of Operating Department Practitioners).
 The number of cases transferred was 10.
 It has been noted by the Council that an equitable solution must be found to resolve how allegations that are transferred from a voluntary membership organisation to the HPC as a statutory regulator should be paid for.